-- a.
-Retention requirements and Agreements with Members and Sponsors - All units in an owner-occupied project must be, or must be committed to be, subject to a retention agreement meeting the requirements set forth in Section 1291.15(a)(7) of the Final Rule, for the period specified in such regulation.
-Each rental project must be, or must be committed to be, subject to a retention agreement described in Section 1291.15(a)(8) of the Final Rule, for the period specified in such regulation. - 2) Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - b.
-A project's Sponsor must be qualified and able to perform its responsibilities as committed to in the application and must also: - In the case of rental projects, have an ownership interest in the project (including any leasehold, partnership, or controlling interest). - 2) In the case of owner-occupied projects, be integrally involved defined as exercising control in at least one of the following development activities: planning, development, or management of the project, or by qualifying borrowers and providing or arranging financing for owners of the units. - c.
+- 2) Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - b.
+A project's Sponsor must be qualified and able to perform its responsibilities as committed to in the application and must also: - 1) In the case of rental projects, have an ownership interest in the project (including any leasehold, partnership, or controlling interest). - 2) In the case of owner-occupied projects, be integrally involved defined as exercising control in at least one of the following development activities: planning, development, or management of the project, or by qualifying borrowers and providing or arranging financing for owners of the units. - c.
 The Bank does not currently allow loan pools and revolving loan funds to participate in the AHP competitive application program. - d.
-The maximum amount of subsidy a project may apply for is \$1,500,000.

-C. Application and Approval Process

-The Bank approves competitive program applications pursuant to the requirements detailed in Section 1291.5(e) of the Regulation.

-1. Scoring system - The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the Regulation.
+The maximum amount of subsidy a project may apply for is \$2,000,000. - C. Application and Approval Process The Bank approves competitive program applications pursuant to the requirements detailed in 1291.5(e) - Scoring system The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the AHP Regulation.
 The scoring system allocates 100 available points among nine scoring criteria.
 Applications are scored based on the extent to which the proposed projects satisfy the scoring criteria.
 The Bank's scoring system is described in detail in the Scoring Guidelines set forth in Attachment B of this Implementation Plan.
 Attachment B is a part of this Implementation Plan and may only be amended in accordance with the regulatory requirements for amending the Implementation Plan.